bqth29/simulated-bifurcation-algorithm/README.md

 This can also be seen as the sum of a quadratic form, a linear form and a constant term and such a formulation is the basis of many optimization problems.

-The `minimize` and `maximize` functions allow to respectively minimize and maximize the value of such polynomials for a given type of input values, relying on the SB algorithm.
-They both return the optimal polynomial value found by the SB algorithm, along with its associated input vector.

 The input types must be passed to the `input_type` argument:

 - `spin` (default value) for a spin optimization: the optimal vector will only have ±1 values